mist-devel/mist-binaries/cores/mist/hddrtest/readme.txt

 This isn't extensively tested and should only be used if you are willing to risk data corruption.

+History:

+- 141119 initial release
+- 150115 DMA support completely rewritten.
+Now using a 16 byte FIFO like a real ST

 ACSI0 Direct SD
 ---------------